Uncle Ben’s brand ‘evolves’ into Ben’s Original after criticism of racial stereotyping

 Critics said the image of Uncle Ben invoked Jim Crow-era stereotypes of Black people as subservient, and also that the moniker “uncle” was a callback to such tropes.
 The company had previously attempted to modernize Ben: A short-lived campaign in 2007 depicted him not just as the smiling mascot but as an executive at the company bearing his name.

-Mars on Tuesday also announced that it would take steps to address racial inequity, starting with forming a partnership with National Urban League “to support aspiring Black chefs through a scholarship fund,” the company announced.
+Mars on Tuesday also announced it would take steps to address racial inequity, starting with forming a partnership with National Urban League “to support aspiring Black chefs through a scholarship fund.”
 It also plans to commit unspecified resources in Greenville, Miss., where the products have been made for 40 years, including “enhancing educational opportunities for more than 7,500 area students, as well as furthering access to fresh foods,” per the company.

 The brand is working on the final designs and expects consumers will see the new packaging on shelves in early 2021, a Mars spokesperson says.